Academic (Dis)honesty and Generative AI

-• Have a better understanding of how to identify and report “unauthorized use of generative AI”
+- A better understanding of how to identify and report “misleading use of generative AI”.

 The session includes discussion, practical examples, and opportunities to share teaching experiences across disciplines.